appsparkler/study/GCP/gcloud-cli.md

 - `gcloud config configurations describe <configuration-name>` # Describes the configuration provided
 - `gcloud config configurations delete <configuration-name>` # Deletes the configuration provided

+## Using Instance Templates
+We can create, delete or describe instance-templates using the `instance-templates` sub-group
+- `gcloud compute instance-templates <action>`

 ## Help!
 Help can be requested at any level.
 For ex:
 - `gcloud --help`